Building a Creative School

 In Module 4 we consider how creative expression supports wellbeing especially through Aistear and Outdoor Education.
 We also explore activities and opportunities for creative expression with PE and SPHE.
 We also focus on creativity in Digital Learning through Maker-Space, coding, podcasting, videography and Book Creator.

-To consider the central role of creativity in digital learning experiences and problem-solving
+- To consider the central role of creativity in digital learning experiences and problem-solvin

 Module 5 focuses on the whole school approach to facilitating creative practice through the lens of SSE.
 It identifies the importance of leadership’s facilitation of the development of a culture and environment of creativity.
 We also highlight the Department of Education’s Creative Schools program and the benefits of taking part.

 Jason is a primary school teacher from Scoil Chroi Iosa, Galway City.
 He is currently working as a Home School Community Liaison Coordinator (HSCL) with Tusla Education Support Services (TESS).
 He also works as a Wellbeing and PE Associate with the PDST Primary Health & Wellbeing Team.
 Jason is an experienced primary teacher holding a Postgraduate Diploma in Educational Leadership from NUI Maynooth.
-He has a passion for promoting creativity among the whole school community and his school has piloted the Creative Schools programme since 2018.
+He is committed to lessening the effects of educational disadvantage through his work as a HSCL, and as a teacher in the classroom.